About FRBH

 Mission

-To establish nationally consistent governance-based safeguards that protect trauma-exposed public safety personnel through durable, system-embedded behavioral health protection.
+To establish governance-embedded safeguards that protect trauma-exposed public safety personnel through system-level management of occupational psychological hazard exposure.

 Governance & Structural Independence